-Bariloche is a perfectly logical gateway to Patagonia for those going from North to South, and as such it was my first stop on a glorious two-month adventure all through Chile and Argentinian Patagonia.
+Bariloche is a perfectly logical gateway to Patagonia for those going from north to south, and as such, it was my first stop on a glorious two-month adventure all through Chilean and Argentinian Patagonia.

 What an introduction!

 The town of Bariloche made me wonder if I’d left Europe at all.
 Reminiscent of Switzerland with names like ‘Edelweiss’ and alpine-style architecture, the town is known for chocolate and skiing in the winter months.
 It’s also known for settlement by former Nazi war criminals and maybe even Hitler himself, but in the local nature of sweeping that under the rug, we won’t talk about such things here.

 I honestly didn’t like the town much.
 Can you tell?
 It was too touristy and crowded for me, but to its credit it does have some fantastic microbreweries and delicious chocolate (go to Rapanui and get the chocolate covered raspberries!).

 Once I got out of the town to the surrounding natural areas, though, the magic happened.